-Our view that there is a limited likelihood of claims emerging against the notifications we have received to date and limited additional potential exposure.
-We have therefore booked a modest net reserve against potential claims arising of $\pounds 1.9$ m.
+Our view is that there is a limited likelihood of claims emerging against the notifications we have received to date and limited additional potential exposure.
+We have therefore maintained the net reserve booked in 2020 against potential claims arising of $\pounds 2.0$ m.

 There has been no interruption to the day to day operations of the business as staff have been able to work remotely whilst Government restrictions have been in place.
+As these restrictions have relaxed, we have seen a general return to the office workspace under our new hybrid working model.